-Letter of wishes – two please!
+Letter of wishes – have two of them.

-- The other letter gives the likes and dislikes of the child.
-This is really important because the trustees who run the fund may not know the beneficiary very well or at all if it is a trust company.
 In this second letter of wishes you can include information about their likes and dislikes, for example, if they like to go to a weekly football match or if they like to visit certain places etc.